Information for mentors

 What happens if you can’t match me with a mentee?

 ALIA will make all attempts to match and support mentors and mentees.
-There may be very rare instances where no suitable mentoring matches can be made as the scheme is dependent on self-nomination from both mentees and mentors, however this is rare.
+There may be very rare instances where no suitable mentoring matches can be made as the scheme is dependent on self-nomination from both mentees and mentors.

 How to apply